There is a new buzzword in the world of finance, and it’s ethical investing.

 It’s about what my money is doing and who it is working for.

-While there is that feeling of good will and faith that your investments are wonderful for the world, there are still a few caveats.
+While there is that feeling of good will and faith that your ethical investment funds are wonderful for the world, there are still a few caveats.
 Mainly that everyone has different standards for ethics, sustainability and morals.

 We’ll get to those as we continue, but let’s start by trying to work out what an ethical investment is.